vegasbrianc/docker-ch-meetup10/README.md

 Paste the `docker swarm join` command from above into node01.
 Node01 should now be part of the Swarm.
 SSH into node02 and complete the same step.

 Now our Swarm is complete.
 We have 1 Swarm Manager and 2 worker nodes.
+Our Swarm is now ready to accept Docker services to schedule and orhestrate across the Swarm
 ![Swarm Visualizer](https://github.com/vegasbrianc/docker-ch-meetup10/blob/master/images/swarm_all_nodes.png)

+## <a name="deploy-service"></a>Step 3.
+Deploy Docker Service to the Swarm
+Before we can deploy a service to our newly created Swarm we should create an overlay network.
+The overlay network allows services to communicate between hosts and across the Swarm.

+  1. Create Swarm Overlay Network

+    docker network create -d overlay catnet

+  2. Confirm that our new network was created

+   docker network ls

+Step 3.2